 Reinforcement vs Punishment

-Those who have studied psychology know all about reinforcement and punishment as tools to model the behavior of a person or a pet.
+Reinforcement and Punishment are two concepts in Psychology between which a number of differences can be identified.
+It was B.F Skinner, a behaviorist who engaged in experimentation and introduced the concepts of Operant conditioning.
+This is a type of learning in which behavior is strengthened if followed by a reinforcer or diminished if followed by a punisher.
+In Operant condition, we speak of Reinforcement and Punishment.
+Reinforcement and punishment have to be viewed as tools to model the behavior of a person or a pet.
 Even those who have not known the value of reinforcement in strengthening the likelihood of a desired behavior know the effect of punishment in decreasing an undesired behavior.
-However, there are both positive and negative reinforcements, and most people confuse negative reinforcement with punishment.
+There are both positive and negative reinforcements, and most people confuse negative reinforcement with punishment.
 However, there are differences between the concepts of negative reinforcement and punishment that this article attempts to highlight.

 • Punishment is a type of reinforcement.